 - (1) Resealable bag

 In conclusion, following these 3 tips for protecting your cattle from pink eye should benefit both you and your cattle.
-Curicyn’s Bodyguard Fly Spray and Curicyn’s Pink Eye Kit are the perfect products to have on hand before fly season starts.
-Together the two will help decrease the chances of production losses in cattle due to pink eye.
+Curicyn’s Bodyguard Fly Spray, Pink Eye Solution, and Pink Eye Kit are the perfect products to have on hand before fly season starts.
+Bodyguard Fly Spray, together with the Pink Eye Solution and/or the Pink Eye Kit will help decrease the chances of production losses in cattle due to pink eye.
 In addition, Curicyn’s prices are exceptional.
-Pick up Curicyn’s Bodyguard Fly Spray and Pink Eye Kit at your local Curicyn retailer or order online and get free shipping.
-Curicyn’s Pink Eye Solution can also be purchased separately.
-Bulk quantities of Curicyn’s Pink Eye Solution are also available upon request.
-Contact our main office at (800) 467-0547 or email email@example.com.
+Pick up Curicyn’s Bodyguard Fly Spray, Pink Eye Solution, and Pink Eye Kit at your local Curicyn retailer or order online and get free shipping in the continental US.
+For more information contact our main office at (800) 467-0547 or email firstname.lastname@example.org.

 Champness, D., Farquhar, N. (February 2008).
 Pink eye in beef cattle.
 Agriculture Victoria.
 Retrieved from http://agriculture.vic.gov.au/agriculture/livestock/beef/beef-health-and-welfare/pink-eye-in-beef-cattle